- Cracks in the concrete floor

-At Ohio Basement Systems, we provide proven solutions for concrete slab floor leveling — as well as other foundation repair solutions — to homeowners throughout Ohio.
-We provide each of our customers with a free, no obligation slab repair quote, in writing, before any work is done.
+At Ohio Basement Systems, we provide proven solutions for concrete slab floor lifting — as well as other foundation repair solutions — to homeowners throughout Ohio.
+We provide each of our customers with a free, no-obligation slab repair quote, in writing, before any work is done.
 To schedule your appointment, call or e-mail us today!

 Our service area includes Cleveland, Akron, Strongsville, Cuyahoga Falls, Mentor, Lakewood, Elyria, Youngstown, Westlake, Lorain, and the nearby areas.